seffw/headlesscms.org/site/content/pages/about.md

 title: About HeadlessCMS
 url: /about/
 layout: page
+content: >-
-content: This is some countent about HeadlessCMS
+  This is some countent about HeadlessCMS.
+THis is NEW content.
+This is **BOLD!**

+  # This is a heading

+  Cool
 ---

 # About HeadlessCMS